Komal1027/Task/README.md

 2.salon is the database name and contact_form is table from that database.
 3.set the database like this to see the result.
 4.I m attaching neccessary files with it.
+5.Also add the image which i uploaded with the code.